Arpit120200/Job-Application-Tracker/README.md

 * **Job Link Storage:** Store the job posting URL directly on each application card for quick access.
 * **Robust Error Handling:** Server-side validation to manage empty inputs, missing fields, and API communication failures.
 * **Security First:** Implementation of `.env` patterns to prevent sensitive credential exposure.
+* **Resume-Powered Cover Letters:** Upload your PDF resume and the AI extracts your actual experience, skills and education to generate a cover letter that reflects who you really are — not generic filler.

 ## 📂 Architecture & Workflow